Vahid Saadi, Ph.D.

-- Public Bank Guarantees and Allocative Efficiency, with Reint Gropp and Andre Guettler, Journal of Monetary Economics, forthcoming
+Public Bank Guarantees and Allocative Efficiency, with Reint Gropp and Andre Guettler, Journal of Monetary Economics, 2020, 116, 53-69.

-- The Cleansing Effect of Banking Crises, with Reint Gropp, Steven Ongena, and Joerg Rocholl, (Draft available upon request)
+The Cleansing Effect of Banking Crises, with Reint Gropp, Steven Ongena, and Jörg Rocholl, 2020, CEPR Discussion Paper No. DP15025

-- Abstract: In this paper, we test the cleansing effects of banking crises.
-We show that in U.S. regions with higher levels of regulatory forbearance on distressed banks during the financial crisis, there is less restructuring in the real sector: fewer establishments, firms, and jobs are lost if more distressed banks remain in business.
-Consistent with the cleansing hypothesis, regions with less regulatory forbearance during the crisis experience a better productivity growth path after the crisis with more establishment entries, job creation, employment and wage, patent, and output growth.
-Furthermore, we show that regulatory forbearance is larger for state-chartered banks, and in regions with weaker banking competition and more independent banks.
-Finally, we find that recapitalization of distressed banks through TARP does not appear to be cleansing.
+Abstract: We assess the cleansing effects of the recent banking crisis.
+In U.S. regions with higher levels of supervisory forbearance on distressed banks during the crisis, there is less restructuring in the real sector and the banking sector remains less healthy for several years after the crisis.
+Regions with less supervisory forbearance experience higher productivity growth after the crisis with more firm entries, job creation, and employment, wages, patents, and output growth.
+Supervisory forbearance is greater for state-chartered banks and in regions with weaker banking competition and more independent banks, while recapitalization of distressed banks through TARP does not facilitate cleansing.

-- Presented at: Arne Ryde Conference on Financial Intermediation (Lund University, 2017)*; Joint BIS-IMF-OECD conference co-sponsored by the Global Forum on Productivity (OECD, 2018); The Real Effects of Financial Crises: Past, Present, Future (Bundesbank, 2018)*; CFIC (DePaul University, 2018)*; 1st Biennial Bank of Italy and Bocconi University conference on Financial stability and Regulation (Banca d'Italia, 2018); 26th Finance Forum (Santander, 2018); FDIC/JFSR Bank Research Conference (FDIC, 2018)*; III Madrid Barcelona Workshop on Banking and Corporate Finance (CEMFI, 2018); 6th Emerging Scholars in Banking and Finance Conference (Cass Business School, 2018); [* presented by co-authors]
+Presented at: Arne Ryde Conference on Financial Intermediation (Lund University, 2017)*; Joint BIS-IMF-OECD conference co-sponsored by the Global Forum on Productivity (OECD, 2018); The Real Effects of Financial Crises: Past, Present, Future (Bundesbank, 2018)*; CFIC (DePaul University, 2018)*; 1st Biennial Bank of Italy and Bocconi University conference on Financial stability and Regulation (Banca d'Italia, 2018); 26th Finance Forum (Santander, 2018); FDIC/JFSR Bank Research Conference (FDIC, 2018)*; III Madrid Barcelona Workshop on Banking and Corporate Finance (CEMFI, 2018); 6th Emerging Scholars in Banking and Finance Conference (Cass Business School, 2018); The First Finance and Productivity Conference (EBRD, Dec.
+2019) [* presented by co-authors]